 - 3 – Port unreachable

-The Time Exceeded message is used by a router to indicate that a packet cannot be forwarded for the reason that the TTL (Time To Live) field of the packet was decremented to 0.
+The router uses time exceeded message to show that a packet cannot be forwarded for the reason that the TTL (Time To Live) field of the packet was decremented to 0.
 If a router receives a packet with the TTL field in the IPv4 packet to zero, it rejects the packet and sends a Time Exceeded message to the source host.

-An ICMP redirect message is an error message sent by a router to the sender of an IP packet.
-ICMP redirect messages are used by routers to inform hosts that there is a better next hop to reach a certain destination.
+An ICMP redirect message is an error message, sending a router to the sender of an IP packet.
+The router is using ICMP redirect messages to tell hosts that there is a better next hop to reach a certain destination.